standstaff/docs2/_xcl/dep/nsubj.md

 A nominal subject (`nsubj`) is a nominal which is the syntactic subject and the proto-agent of a clause.
 It is expressed by the nominative.
 Note that Classical Armenian is a pro-drop language and a personal pronoun as subject is often omitted.
 The `nsubj` relation is also used for the nominal subject of a passive verb or verb group, even though the subject is then not typically the proto-agent argument due to valency changing operations.
 In Classical Armenian, the subtype [nsubj:pass]() is used in such cases.
-In case of the syntactic subject of a causative verb, the subtype `nsubj:caus` [nsubj:caus]() is used.
+In case of the syntactic subject of a causative verb, the subtype [nsubj:caus]() is used.

 ~~~ sdparse
 հրեշտակ Տեառն ի տեսլեան երեւէր \n an angel of the Lord appeareth in a dream